PrincessRTFM/WoLua/docs/player.md

 - `Target`, readonly object\
   Access to an [entity container](entity.md) representing the current character's hard target.

+- `HasTarget`, readonly boolean|nil\
+  Whether the current character _has_ a target.
+This will be `nil` if you aren't logged in, but is _otherwise_ equivalent to `Game.Player.Target.Exists`.

+- `SoftTarget`, readonly object\
+  Access to an [entity container](entity.md) representing the current character's soft target.

+- `HasSoftTarget`, readonly boolean|nil\
+  Whether the current character _has_ a soft target.
+This will be `nil` if you aren't logged in, but is _otherwise_ equivalent to `Game.Player.SoftTarget.Exists`.

 - `FocusTarget`, readonly object\
   Access to an [entity container](entity.md) representing the current character's focus target.

+- `HasFocusTarget`, readonly boolean|nil\
+  Whether the current character _has_ a focus target.
+This will be `nil` if you aren't logged in, but is _otherwise_ equivalent to `Game.Player.FocusTarget.Exists`.

-- `MouseOverTarget`, readonly object\
+- `FieldMouseOverTarget`, readonly object\
   Access to an [entity container](entity.md) representing the current character's _field_ mouseover target.
-UI mouseover target is planned but not yet implemented.
 Note that the `O` in `Over` is capitalised.

+- `HasFieldMouseOverTarget`, readonly boolean|nil\
+  Whether the current character _has_ a field mouseover target.
+This will be `nil` if you aren't logged in, but is _otherwise_ equivalent to `Game.Player.FieldMouseOverTarget.Exists`.

-- `SoftTarget`, readonly object\
+- `UiMouseOverTarget`, readonly object\
-  Access to an [entity container](entity.md) representing the current character's soft target.
+  Access to an [entity container](entity.md) representing the current character's _UI_ mouseover target.
+Note that the `O` in `Over` is capitalised.

+- `HasUiMouseOverTarget`, readonly boolean|nil\
+  Whether the current character _has_ a UI mouseover target.
+This will be `nil` if you aren't logged in, but is _otherwise_ equivalent to `Game.Player.UiMouseOverTarget.Exists`.

+- `MouseOverTarget`, readonly object\
+  Access to an [entity container](entity.md) representing the current character's _UI_ mouseover target if there is one, or their _field_ mouseover target otherwise.
+Note that the `O` in `Over` is capitalised.

+- `HasMouseOverTarget`, readonly boolean|nil\
+  Whether the current character _has_ a mouseover target, be it field or UI.
+This will be `nil` if you aren't logged in, but is _otherwise_ equivalent to `Game.Player.MouseOverTarget.Exists`.

 - `MapZone`, readonly number|nil (unsigned integer)\
   The user's current map zone, used to separate worldspaces.
 Will be zero if the current zone is indeterminate.